tomasr/winterdom.com/_posts/2017-11-09-oauth2-apimanagement.md

 > The authorization URL will be in the form `https://login.microsoftonline.com/{tenantid}/oauth2/authorize`.

 Then we can configure the Token endpoint URL, as well as adding the value of the `resource` parameter.
-The latter should be configured with the value of the `App ID URI` field of the Azure AD application we created in the first step:
+The latter should be configured with the value of the `App ID URI` field of the `apim-pqr` application we created in the first step:

 ![OAuth2 token url]({{site.images_base}}/2017/apim-oauth-5.png)